-The BGP Prefix-SID attribute MAY be attached to labeled BGP prefixes (IPv4/IPv6) [RFC8277].
+The BGP Prefix-SID attribute MAY be attached to BGP IPv4/IPv6 Label Unicast prefixes [RFC8277].
 In order to prevent distribution of the BGP Prefix-SID attribute beyond its intended scope of applicability, attribute filtering SHOULD be deployed to remove the BGP Prefix-SID attribute at the administrative boundary of the segment routing domain.